kalmarek/Arblib.jl/docs/src/interface-types.md

 AcbMatrix
 ```

+## Series
-It also defines two series types, which are wrapper for the polynomial
+The package defines two series types, which are wrapper for the
-types with a specified degree.
+polynomial types with a specified degree.

 ``` @docs
 ArbSeries
 AcbSeries
 ```

+## Ref
 In addition to these there are a number of `Ref` types, which allow
 for non-allocating access in a number of cases.